10 Principle of Knowledge

 The mind has the tendency to want to control everything.
 It always has to know how, why, what and when.
-All has to be rationally understood and labeled, so that it would fit into our existing world view, because the mind and the self fear the unknown and don't know how to deal with it.
+All has to be rationally understood and labeled, so that it would fit into your existing world view, because the mind and the self fear the unknown and don't know how to deal with it.

 Yogi Ramacharaka explains it, when commenting the precious book "Light on the Path" * :"Seek out the way.
 Seek it not by strenuous endeavor, but by opening up yourself to the promptings of the Spirit (...).
 Draw knowledge by the Law of Attraction.
 It will come to you in obedience of that law.
 It is yours for the asking, and nothing can keep it from you, or you from it." **

 2nd example.
-During my spiritual search I also went to some private consultations with my yoga teacher.
+During my spiritual searches I also went to some private consultations with my yoga teacher.
 There were many things, which she said to me, which I couldn't really grasp, some of which also seemed false to me.
 But again years later in some concrete situations I remembered her words and they became clear to me and I gradually realized that all that she said was actually true.
 It was just my level of personal development, that didn't let me understand the truths she had told me right away.

 Recognizing the truths

 When you encounter a truth, for which you are ready, you intuitively recognize it as such.
 Maybe it is just a part of that truth and in reading or hearing information, you find just one sentence, which "rings a bell" in you.
 It doesn't mean that the other information isn't true.
 But "the bell" gives you the necessary impulse for your further development.
 Simply accept that and put the remaining information aside.
-If there is something true in the rest, it will come to you at the right time, when you are prepared for it.
+If there is something true and necessary in the rest, it will come to you at the right time, when you are prepared for it.
 Use this rule with all information, which you read or hear - also this.

 And don't be surprised, if you encounter seemingly contradictory information in various sources.
 Individual authors express parts of the truths and reach people, which other teachers don't.
-Learn to listen to your own soul, it is your best teacher.
+Learn to listen to your own spirit, it is your best teacher.
 Trust your Higher Self, because that is the spark from the divine flame of the Absolute.

 With specific development, in some higher states of consciousness, there comes the experience of simply "knowing" things without the usual use of the intellect.
 This is difficult to grasp, if you haven't had the experience, but in these states your intellect notices that there comes knowledge without its activity.
 And the intellect respectfully recognizes this to be higher knowledge, which transcends its limits.
 It is a bit similar to being in the zone of inner silence and receiving answers to your questions.
 Then the information also comes by itself, not as a result of your thinking.
 But this is something different.
 These are very subtle and high states of consciousness.
 One has to experience them to understand the difference.